michaeltio/michaeltio/README.md

 # Michael Tio

 Hi there!
 I'm Tio, a passionate software engineer with experience in backend and frontend development, cloud technologies, and Linux-based systems.
 I love solving complex problems and building scalable applications.
-Here are a few things I specialize in:
+I'm also deeply interested in **Web3 applications** and the **blockchain ecosystem**, and I’m continuously exploring how decentralized technologies can reshape the digital world.

 ## 🚀 Technologies & Tools